-The money used to pay benefits is accumulated from the contributions made by the Board and each participant and from income generated by investments, including investment valuation appreciation, interest, and dividends.
+The money used to pay benefits is accumulated from the contributions made by each participant and from income generated from the participants' investments including investment appreciation, interest and dividends.
 Earnings on investments are reported net of investment management expenses.
-The Board's matching contributions for 2020 were \$2.2 million and the net investment income was \$16.5 million.
-The decrease of net investment income from 2019 to 2020 was primarily due to a volatile market affecting the fair value of investments.
+Investment income net of investment manager fees during 2020 was \$4.8 million.